-Most often we do this if: baby is in distress and needs to be born quickly, or there is a need to assist the vaginal birth using a vacuum or forceps.
+Most often, we do this if: the baby is in distress and needs to be born quickly or there is a need to assist the vaginal birth using a vacuum or forceps.

 A woman may also get a cut in labour if doctors are concerned she may tear herself when pushing very hard and straining to get the baby out, but the vagina is not wide enough.

 So that explains how an injury may occur during childbirth.